 During the September 2021 Nintendo Direct, the Japanese gaming company announced a brand new Nintendo Switch Online (NSO) service plan that brings Nintendo 64 and Sega Genesis games to the hybrid console.
 The base NSO membership only allows you to access online play in Switch games as well as a list of select NES and SNES games.
 You'll need to upgrade your membership plan and pay a higher amount to access the N64 and Sega Genesis bundle as part of the subscription.

-During the Animal Crossing Direct, we also learned that this Expansion Pack allows players to access the Animal Crossing: New Horizons — Happy Home Paradise paid DLC.
+This Expansion Pack allows players to access the Animal Crossing: New Horizons — Happy Home Paradise paid DLC, which brings new decorative items, characters, and functions to the game.

 Can I roll over my current subscription?

-Yes, Nintendo wants to make it easy to access this new emulator bundle and says it will have a system that will allow people to roll their current subscription into the new offer.
+Yes, Nintendo wants to make it easy to access this new emulator bundle and has a system that allows people to roll their current subscription into the new offer.
+To do this, you'll need to log into your account on the Nintendo website and then upgrade your subscription.

-The visuals and controls will be lightly updated for Switch, however visuals will still maintain that strong polygon shape they had in the 90s, similar to how Super Mario 64 looked within the Super Mario 3D All-Stars collection.
+As we discussed in our Nintendo Switch Online + Expansion Pack evaluation, the visuals and controls are lightly updated for Switch.
+However, graphics still maintain that strong polygon shape they had in the 90s, similar to how Super Mario 64 looks within the Super Mario 3D All-Stars collection.

 This is one of the reasons that having one of the classic controllers is a good idea.
 You don't have to worry about extra buttons or that extra joystick found on modern controllers that don't do anything.
 You can simply play the games as they were originally meant to be played.